 Big Thompson Fishing Report:

-Don’t forget about the year round presence of Sow Bugs, another great option to try out there.
+As always with the Big Thompson, don’t forget about the presence of Sow Bugs, another great option to try out there.
 If right below the dam is crowded, downstream from here has been fishing well also.
 For the best fishing options stay above Drake.
-Take advantage of the warm spring weather and get to enjoy the tailwater of the Big T.
+Take advantage of the warm weather and get to enjoy the tailwater of the Big T!

 Check out our new blog with the latest fishing info: St Peter's Fly Shop Blog Spot